peter23231/stashplugins/README.md

 This repository contains plugins, themes, userscripts, and utility scripts for StashApp, following the CommunityScripts structure.

 ## Index
 The plugin index is built using `build_site.sh` and published as `index.yml` for plugin manager installation.
 Add your plugin YAML to the `plugins/` folder and run the build script to update the index.
+[See it here](https://peter23231.github.io/stashplugins/stable/index.yml)

 ## Example Plugin: Subtitle Extractor
 Extracts embedded subtitles from video files during scan and via retroactive tasks.
 Subtitles are saved as SRT or VTT files using the naming convention: